What You Need To Know About Dog Ticks And How To Protect Your Pet

 Because dog owners typically forget to check these southern regions, ticks can latch for extended periods of time.
 Similar to the base of the tail, ticks prefer to attach in darker, wetter areas.

 Ticks can also be identified around your pup’s eyelids.
 They are often mistakenly disregarded as eye discharge.
-The longer the tick is dismissed, the more likely your dog will obtain a disease.
+The longer the tick is missed, the more likely your dog will have issues with it.

 Under the Collar

 It is easy to forget to examine underneath the collar since it often remains fitted around your dog’s neck.
 When bathing and checking your pup for ticks, remove the collar since they frequently attach themselves beneath the collar.